ZhangBanger/zhangbanger.github.io/_posts/2015-12-13-allen-ai-challenge-part-3.md

 I ran Word2Vec on the text-only set of wikipedia, with every article on its own line.
 Then, I used a similar evaluation system as I did for LSA in the [last post](http://zhangbanger.github.io/2015/11/30/allen-ai-challenge-part-2.html).

-I just and got **0.27750**, which was actually lower than LSA on the test set.
+I submitted and got **0.27750**, which was actually lower than LSA on the test set.

 ## Word2Vec Explained